Collected: LaTeX Beamer Tips, Tricks, Workarounds

 \newcommand\tikzmark[1]{\tikz[overlay, remember picture] \node (#1) {};}

-The node can then later be referred to: \tikz[overlay, remember picture]{\node [draw=green] at (marked) {Hello!};}.
+The node can then later be referred to: \tikz[overlay, remember picture]{\node [draw=green] at (marked) {Hello!};}

 Other

-• |- can be used to connect two points not by a straight, but by a corner-like line, like ┌.
+can be used to connect two points not by a straight, but by a corner-like line, like ┌.- GPU threads can be visualized by the

-• The fit option (from the fit TikZ library) is super handy for boxing in nodes.
-So, \draw [fit=(a) (b) (x)]; will draw a rectangle such that it covers all three nodes specified.
+will draw a rectangle such that it covers all three nodes specified.
 I discovered this way too late.

 Glossaries